Broken Wheat | Godhumai Rava Payasam | Cracked Wheat Kheer

 Ingredients to make Godhumai Rava Payasam - (serves 4)

-• Broken wheat / godhumai rava – ¼ cup (I used very fine variety of broken wheat)
+• Broken wheat / godhumai rava - ¼ cup (I used a very fine variety of broken wheat)

 • Milk - 3 cups (boiled and cooled down to room temperature)